onlinews/online_ws/docs/Ch_3_CollectingData.md

 The take home message from the script (in case you didn't go down this analysis rabbit hole) is that it seems like all the important variables are being logged and the data looks OK.

+It is also worth thinking about how you can be confident that participants have stayed engaged during your study.
+You may want to determine some parameters from task performance that will be useful, based on your pilot data.
+You may also want to include attention check questions or task understanding questions.

 # 2. Advertise your study
 If we are happy with how the piloting worked out and have probably done a couple of additional pilot tests, we might feel ready to advertise our study to actual participants.